How do we get as many EV's on the road as quickly as possible?

 Electric vehicles are a disruptive technology

 … but it’s more than swapping an internal combustion engine with an electric motor.
 That just gets us started.
 Electric drive systems offer modularity and scalability in addition to energy efficiency.
-We are creating new types of vehicles and new vehicle categories as quickly as we can think of them.
+We are creating new vehicles and new vehicle categories as quickly as we can think of them.
 And they are rapidly increasing in performance while declining in cost.

 Local manufacturing is a disruptive process it's changing how we make things.